ohjelmointi2/map-exercises/readme.en.md

-# Map-harjoitukset
+# Map exercises

-Tämän harjoitustehtäväpaketin myötä opit hyödyntämään Map-tietorakennetta omissa sovelluksissasi.
-Harjoitusten tueksi suosittelemme lukemaan Oraclen [dev.java](https://dev.java/)-tutoriaalista sivut [Using Maps to Store Key Value Pairs](https://dev.java/learn/api/collections-framework/maps/) sekä [Managing the Content of a Map](https://dev.java/learn/api/collections-framework/working-with-keys-and-values/).
+With this exercise package, you will learn to utilize the Map data structure in your own applications.
+To support the exercises, we recommend reading the pages [Using Maps to Store Key Value Pairs](https://dev.java/learn/api/collections-framework/maps/) and [Managing the Content of a Map](https://dev.java/learn/api/collections-framework/working-with-keys-and-values/) from the Oracle's [dev.java](https://dev.java/) tutorial.

 > *"A hashmap is a structure able to store key-value pairs.
 The value is any object your application needs to handle, and a key is something that can represent this object.*
 >